To All Oysters

-Wild oyster that sets on the shells of previous generations of oysters to form "oyster reefs."
+Wild oysters set on the shells of previous oyster generations to form "oyster reefs."

 - Tides:Large flushing tides with a lot of freshwater input.

 - Bottom:Mud and oyster reef bottom.